 The Current Situation

 Power access in sub-Saharan Africa is, to say the least, puzzling.
-About 65,000 MW currently serve 700 to 800 million sub-Saharan Africans.
+About 65,000 MW currently serves 700 to 800 million sub-Saharan Africans.
 Of that number, 40,000 MW serves the South African population of about 50 million.
 In Nigeria, an estimated 7,000 MW to 9,000 MW is produced off the grid by generators, compared to the 3,000 MW on the grid.
 Such figures leave some Nigerian locals tossing around the over-used phrase of “This is Africa.”

 Liberalization (or privatization) remains the buzz word to solving the issue in many African finance circles, but deregulation has not produced the same effects as seen in telecommunications.
 Large private equity deals in telecom, including the Nigerian Helios Investment Partners deal, demonstrate the economic and financial attractiveness and boost that liberalization can bring to a market.
 Yet broad-based reform, while being discussed as a more serious option these days, has never been fully realized.
 Some success has been seen in Kenya and Uganda – a country that started liberalization back in the 1970s before the word ‘privatization’ became popular.
 Still, investors talk about how the process is taxing at times, not for financing reasons but because of the challenges one faces when trying to align political and financial interests and processes.